MicrosoftDocs/dynamics-365-project-operations/articles/whats-new/ur5-nonstocked-installation.md

 1. Log in to the [Power Platform admin center](https://admin.powerplatform.com/).
 2. In the list, find and open the environment you used to install Project Operation.
 3. On the **Environments** page, select **Resource** > **Dynamics 365 apps**.
-4. In the list, locate **Microsft Dynamics 365 Project Operations**, and in the **Status** column, select **Update Available**.
+4. In the list, locate **Microsoft Dynamics 365 Project Operations**, and in the **Status** column, select **Update Available**.
 5. Select the **I agree to the terms of service** check box, and then select **Update**.
 The latest version of the solution will be installed.

-AFter the installation is complete, you will have version 4.5.0.134 installed.
+After the installation is complete, you will have version 4.5.0.134 installed.

 ## Configure new features